eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 This means the group and instance identifier can be ignored to create different ``ServiceDescription``s.
 They will be needed for advanced filtering functionality in the future.

+The data type of the transmitted data can be any C++ class, struct or plain old data type as long as it satisfies the following conditions:
+- no heap is used
+- the data structure is entirely contained in shared memory - no pointers to process local memory, no references to process local constructs, no dynamic allocators
+- the data structure must not internally use pointers/references

 ### Publisher

 - typed/untyped????